Christmas decoration: Season

 Christmas decorations are typically put up in late November or early December, usually to coincide with the start of Advent.
 In the UK, Christmas lights on the high street are generally switched on in November.
 In the US, the traditional start of the holiday season is Thanksgiving.
-Major retailers put their seasonal decorations out for sale after back to school sales, while smaller niche Christmas Stores sell Christmas decorations year round.
+Major retailers put their seasonal decorations out for sale after back-to-school sales, while smaller niche Christmas Stores sell Christmas decorations year round.

-In some places Christmas decorations are traditionally taken down on Twelfth Night, the evening of January 5 or January 6.
-The difference in this date is due to the fact that some count Christmas Day as the first day of Christmas, whereas for others Christmas Day is a feast day in its own right, and the first full day of the Christmas Season is December 26.
-In Hispanic and other cultures, this is more like Christmas Eve, as the Three Wise Men bring gifts that night, and therefore decorations are left up longer.
+In some places, Christmas decorations are traditionally taken down on Twelfth Night, the evening of January 5 or January 6.
+The difference in this date is that some count Christmas Day as the first day of Christmas, whereas for others, Christmas Day is a feast day in its own right, and the first full day of the Christmas Season is December 26.
+In Hispanic and other cultures, this is more like Christmas Eve, as the Three Wise Men bring gifts that night.
+Therefore, decorations are left up longer.
 The same is true in Eastern Churches which often observe Christmas according to the Julian Calendar, thus making it fall 13 days later.

-In England, it was customary to burn the decorations in the hearth, however this tradition has fallen out of favour as reusable and imperishable decorations made of plastics, wood, glass and metal became more popular.
-If a Yule log has been kept alight since Christmas Day, it is put out and the ashes kept to include in the fire on the following Christmas Day.
+In England, it was customary to burn the decorations in the hearth.
+However, this tradition has fallen out of favour as reusable and imperishable decorations made of plastics, wood, glass and metal became more popular.
+If a Yule log has been kept alight since Christmas Day, it is put out, and the ashes are kept to be included in the fire on the following Christmas Day.
 A superstition exists which suggests that if decorations are kept up after Twelfth Night, they must be kept up until the following Twelfth Night, but also that if the decorations for the current Christmas are taken down before the New Year begins, bad luck shall befall the house for a whole year.

 In the United States, many stores immediately remove decorations the day after Christmas, as some think of the holiday season as being over once Christmas has passed.
 A vast majority of Americans who put up home decorations keep them out and lit until at least New Year's Day, and inside decorations can often be seen in windows for several weeks afterward.